platformsh/platformsh-docs/sites/upsun/src/increase-observability/application-metrics/rust.md

 - **Allocations**: Time spent running on the CPU

 The default sampling frequency is 100 Hz.
 This means the Rust continuous profiler is collecting information 100 times per second.
+The allocated memory sampling frequency is 524288 Hz.

 ## Installation